shesek/spark-wallet/README.md

 Spark comes bundled with Tor (via [granax](https://github.com/bookchin/granax));
 You don't have to pre-install anything for this to work.

-Running Spark as a Tor hidden service has the following benfits:
+Running Spark as a Tor hidden service has the following benefits:

 - Tor onion URLs are self-authenticating and are pinned to your server's public key.

-- In addition to authenticating the server, they also serve as a mean to authenticate the user - you can't acceses the server without knowing the `.onion` hostname.
+- In addition to authenticating the server, they also serve as a mean to authenticate the user - you can't access the server without knowing the `.onion` hostname.

 - You don't have to setup port forwarding, everything is done with outbound connections.